Welcome to the Northern Virginia Community College Website

 The American Rescue Plan (ARP) was signed March 11, 2021.
 Institutions receiving funds must use the student portion for grants to students, which can be used for any component of the student’s cost of attendance or for emergency costs that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care), or child care.
 NOVA received $38,959,500 for ARP student emergency grants.

 ARP provides Student Emergency Grants, which can be used for any component of the student’s cost of attendance or for emergency costs that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care), or child care.
-Under ARP, institutions are directed to prioritize students with exceptional need, such as students receiving Pell Grants.
-DACA, undocumented, and F-1 students may also receive ARP Emergency Grants, but all students must be eligible and program placed and must have completed high school, completed home schooling, or passed the GED.
-NOVA must prioritize students who have need determined, then domestic students (#4 above), and then F-1 students.
+Under ARP, institutions are directed to prioritize students with exceptional needs, such as students receiving Pell Grants.
+DACA, undocumented, and F-1 students may also receive ARP Emergency Grants.
+Still, all students must be eligible and program placed and must have completed high school, completed homeschooling, or passed the GED.
+NOVA must prioritize students with need determined, domestic students (#4 above), and F-1 students.
 Recipients must be enrolled in a program of study and attending a minimum of one credit for Fall 2022.

 You may spend the money on any component of the student cost of attendance or for emergency costs that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care), or childcare.